kt287felix/Power-of-Statistics-/README.md

 > 💡 The `min()` and `max()` functions are especially powerful when **used together** — combining them gives you the **range**, which captures the total spread of your data in a single number.
 Here, literacy rates span **61.54 percentage points** (37.22% to 98.76%), revealing a dramatic inequality in education outcomes across Indian districts.

 ---
+⭐ If this helped you, please star the repo — it means a lot!